decyphertek-io/decyphertek/docs/products/gcp-nethsecurity-instructions.md

 Note:
 -----
 * Requires x2 Network Interfaces.
-* Two VPCs: x2 subnets in the same region.
+* Two VPCs: x1 subnet in each VPC & in the same region.
-* WAN-VPC-Subent Should set external IP as static.
+* WAN-VPC-Subnet Should set external IP as static.
 * LAN-VPC-Subnet should have External IP addresses as None.
 * Requires VPC Peering & Routes to access LAN from VPN.
 * Attach network interfaces: WAN-VPC-Subnet 1st & LAN-VPC-Subnet 2nd.